 The AWRI’s reputation in the area of packaging evaluation and technical development is unparalleled on an international scale.
-The AWRI pioneered closure benchmarking assessments for the Australian wine industry in 1999, with a large scale study that has had a major effect on changes to Australian and New Zealand’s uptake of alternative closures.
-Since this date the AWRI has pushed the knowledge frontiers through a range of research studies on the effect of closure, storage variables, copper additions and ascorbic acid additions on wine sensory properties.
-One of the main findings of our research has shown the following:
+The AWRI pioneered closure benchmarking assessments for the Australian wine industry in 1999, with a large-scale study that has had a major effect on Australian and New Zealand’s uptake of alternative closures.
+Since this date the AWRI has conducted a range of research studies on the effect of closure, storage variables, copper additions and ascorbic acid additions on wine sensory properties.
+Key findings from this research have shown:

 - Very low OTR values can lead to the development of reductive attributes in the wine